My Favorite Orkan: Production history

 Producer Garry Marshall watched Star Wars with his son, who asked him for a Happy Days episode with an alien in it.
-The cast considered the original script unusable, and production proved so difficult that the intended actor for the alien, John Byner, abruptly quit.
-Marshall asked the cast if they could help quickly find a replacement; Al Molinaro suggested fellow acting student Robin Williams.
+The cast considered the original script unusable, and production proved so difficult that the intended actor for the alien, Roger Rees, abruptly quit.
+Marshall asked the cast if they could help quickly find a replacement.
+Al Molinaro suggested fellow acting student Robin Williams; Penny Marshall recognized the name and agreed with the suggestion.

 After Williams impressed Marshall with his quirky sense of humor at the audition by sitting on his head when told to take a seat, Williams was quickly hired.
 The cast was astounded on set at Williams effortlessly improvising the whole Mork persona on the spot and thus creating a highly amusing character that transcended the poor script.
-So encouraged in the face of such talent, the cast and crew invited everyone around the studio to see Williams perform with the typical description of him being "He's a genius!"
-This included the series' writers who came on set to take notes of Williams' gags and the word-of-mouth of this new performer's outstanding talent drew TV network executives to see it for themselves.
-The executives were so impressed at Williams's performance that a contract for Williams to star in his own series, Mork and Mindy, was prepared and signed just four days later.
+Encouraged by Williams' talent, the cast and crew invited everyone around the studio to see Williams perform with the typical description of him being "He's a genius!"
+This included the series' writers who came on set to take notes of Williams' gags, and network executives who heard of this new performer's outstanding talent.
+The executives were so impressed that a contract for Williams to star in his own series, Mork and Mindy, was prepared and signed four days later.

-Henry Winkler and Penny Marshall would guest-star as Fonz and Laverne, respectively, in the pilot episode of Mork & Mindy, and Mork would return to Happy Days in the sixth-season episode "Mork Returns."
+Henry Winkler and Penny Marshall would guest-star as Fonz and Laverne, respectively, in the pilot episode of Mork & Mindy, and Mork would return to Happy Days in the sixth-season episode "Mork Returns".